Metamorphoses of the flow past an obstacle of a resonantly-driven bistable polariton fluid: Analysis of the transition : slowly-varying obstacles

 How a transition can happen for a {\em repulsive} potential ($u_m>0$) is less obvious.
-The density of the adiabatic solution (Eq.~(\ref{bvsrho})) follows the high density branch toward low density before increasing again in the wake of the obstacle, as shown in Fig.~\ref{adiaana.fig}a.
-This appears a smooth process for all potential strengths $u_m$.
+The density of the adiabatic solution (Eq.~(\ref{bvsrho})) follows the high density branch towards low density before increasing again in the wake of the obstacle, as shown in Fig.~\ref{adiaana.fig}a.
+This appears to be a smooth process for all potential strengths $u_m$.
 It is not clear why this would result in a transition of the flow profile at a critical amplitude $u_m$ and what this critical amplitude would be.
-In particular, no hint is provided by computing linear (i.e.~Bogoliubov) excitations \cite{joly2021,stepanov2019} around the local homogeneous fluid density.
 However, one can note that in the adiabatic approximation, all derivatives are absent and, as a consequence, the fluid velocity plays no role.
 This suggests to go beyond the adiabatic approximation and treat perturbatively the derivatives terms.
-Writing $\rho(y)= \rho_a(y) +\rho_1(y)+\cdots, \theta(y)= \theta_a(y) +\theta_1(y)+\cdots $, the first corrections to the adiabatic solution of Eq.~(\ref{bvsrho}), (\ref{soladiaphase}) are obtained after a short calculation as,
+Writing $\rho(y)= \rho_a(y) +\rho_1(y)+\cdots, \theta(y)= \theta_a(y) +\theta_1(y)+\cdots $, the first corrections to the adiabatic solution of Eq.~(\ref{bvsrho}), (\ref{soladiaphase}) are obtained after a short calculation (see Appendix \ref{appB}) as,